Written by Colin Seal

 Today, you will learn from an expert dog trainer - the first things you need to train a dog to do when you get it home, especially if it’s a young pup.

 Training and socialisation during the first crucial weeks of a puppy’s life are very important if you want to raise a well-behaved dog.

 Socialising your puppy should start from 8 to 16 weeks of age - the critical development period of a dog’s life.
 However, caution should be taken since this is also a period wherein your pup has to be fully-vaccinated before totally engaging to the outside world.

 So, here are the first few things you can do to properly socialise and train your new dog to achieve good behaviours.

-Gaz Jackson, a professional dog trainer, suggested that if you let your puppy get used to being put in a crate, especially when he first arrives into your home, is one of the good ways that help develop his independence.
+Gaz Jackson, a professional dog trainer, suggests that letting your puppy get used to being put in a crate, especially when he first arrives into your home, is one of the good ways that will help develop his independence.

 Also, a transport crate provides security as you move the puppy inside and outside your house - it will prevent any anxiety that may occur as your pup gets familiar with his new environment, new family members and new sibling-dogs.

 This technique will also allow you to train your pup to get used to small and confined places - this comes really useful at times when you have to leave your dog alone.
 Thus, independence combats separation anxiety.

 Gaz also strongly recommends to NOT let your pup sleep in the bedroom as this only develops dependence and may lead to the puppy being anxious when separated from mum or dad… he may then start doing unwanted behaviours such as nuisance barking, chewing, digging up holes, etc.